School of Biosciences

 This module will provide students with an understanding of tropical forest ecology, from species to ecosystem levels, and of the suite of conservation threats that tropical forests face.
 This will be achieved through lectures, independent reading, and a fieldtrip to a zoo or museum.
 Topics covered may include: How species coexist in tropical forests; how hyperdiversity evolved and is maintained; how species interact in food-webs and mutualistically; how tropical trees survive and forests regenerate; how forest clearance, forest degradation and hunting threaten tropical biodiversity, and the role of ecosystem services in tropical conservation.10 credits

-In your third year, alongside your chosen specialist modules, you'll complete a research project and dissertation in an area of biology that interests you.
-Conducted under the supervision of one of our world experts, you'll work in a small group to define questions, develop experimental protocols, conduct the research, analyse the data and ultimately produce a written report in the form of a scientific publication.
+You’ll have the opportunity to start your third year with an intensive field course in the UK or overseas, or an intensive lab course.
+These give you a flavour of what it’s like to be a full-time research biologist.
+Alongside your chosen modules from across the breadth of bioscience, this year you'll also complete a research project and dissertation in an area of biology that interests you.
+The dissertation offers a flexible opportunity to develop an advanced understanding of a chosen topic and you can choose to do a lab, field or computer based project.
+Whether you’ve focused on organisms and the environment, biomedicine or molecular bioscience during your degree, your project will be conducted under the supervision of one of our world experts.
+You’ll work in a small group to define questions, develop experimental protocols, conduct the research, analyse the data and ultimately produce a written report in the form of a scientific publication

 - Research Project